Welcome to Friends of the New Forest Airfields The Charity preserving our Aviation Heritage

 After a period of use by Coastal Command Liberators, RAF Holmsley South became part of 10 Group hosting many different squadrons.
 RAF Spitfires, Typhoons, Mustang and Mosquito as well as USAAF B26 Marauders operated here.

 RAF Ibsley was one of the main airfields that was used as a fighter base with Hurricanes, Spitfires and then Typhoons of the RAF, mainly providing escort duties.
 The USAAF operated Lightnings predominantly in a close support role.
+The RAF then used Ibsley for transport.

-RAF Needs Ore Point was an Advanced Landing Ground that was operational for a year between mid 1943 and 1944.
+RAF Needs Oar Point was an Advanced Landing Ground that was operational for a year between mid 1943 and 1944.
 Being home to 4 RAF Typhoon squadrons, with up to 150 aircraft, made it one of the busiest airfields in the New Forest.

 RAF Lymington, also known as Pylewell, was operational between March and June 1944 as the base for the 50th Fighter Group, operating P 47 Thunderbolts primarily in a ground attach role.